espressif/arduino-esp32/docs/source/tutorials/blink.rst

 Introduction
 ------------

 This is the interactive blink tutorial using `Wokwi`_.
-For this tutorial you don't need the ESP32 board or the Arduino toolchain.
+For this tutorial, you don't need the ESP32 board or the Arduino toolchain.

-.. note:: If you don't want to use this tutorial with the simulation, you can copy and paste the code from `Wokwi`_ editor and use on the Arduino IDE or PlatformIO.
+.. note:: If you don't want to use this tutorial with the simulation, you can copy and paste the :ref:`blink_example_code` from `Wokwi`_ editor and use on the Arduino IDE or PlatformIO.

 About this Tutorial
 -------------------